Gregg Williams: Early career

 After graduating from Excelsior Springs High School (MO) in 1976, Gregg Williams played quarterback at Northeast Missouri State University (now Truman State University) in Kirksville, Missouri.
 He started his coaching career as an assistant football coach at this alma mater, Excelsior Springs High School (MO).
 After being passed over for the head coaching job at Excelsior Springs High School in 1983, he was hired as head coach for the Class 5 Belton High School Pirate football team in Belton, Missouri.
 After coaching at Belton High School for four seasons, Williams was hired in 1988 as an assistant coach at the University of Houston under former Washington Redskins head coach, Jack Pardee.

 Houston Oilers / Tennessee Titans

 In 1990, Williams became the Special Teams coach of the Houston Oilers under then defensive coordinator, Buddy Ryan.
 From 1994 to 1996, Williams was the linebackers coach for the Oilers.
 From 1997–2000, Williams was promoted to defensive coordinator of the now Tennessee Titans after the Oilers moved out of Houston.
 As the defensive coordinator, the Titans led the league in total defense and only gave up 191 points, the third fewest in the NFL since the league adopted the 16-game schedule in 1978.
 The defense also helped lead the Titans to Super Bowl XXXIV where they lost to the St. Louis Rams.
+Williams was involved in the theft of the Baltimore Ravens quarterback Trent Dilfer's playbook in 2000 during a regular-season game, who claimed years later that Williams had previously admitted to doing so.
+A similar instance occurred in the 1999 AFC Championship Game, according to the former defensive lineman Renaldo Wynn, who claimed that Williams had admitted to having the Jacksonville Jaguars' playbook.
+Williams pushed back on using it for any advantage, claiming that he has every team's playbook and collects them.